 - Optional session persistence configuration.

-The backend servers (Compute instances) associated with a backend set can exist anywhere, as long as the associated security lists and route tables allow the intended traffic flow.
+The backend servers (Compute instances) associated with a backend set can exist anywhere, as long as the associated network security groups (NSGs), security lists, and route tables allow the intended traffic flow.

 Oracle recommends that you create your load balancer in a regional subnet.